hadeanuk/tradeveris-usecases-iam/README.md

 - Demonstrates how existing IAM platforms can integrate with vLEI without changing downstream applications.

 **Use Case:**
-User authenticates to a **Port Community System (PCS)** via Okta, while the OP ensures identity and role verification using vLEI credentials.
+User authenticates to a **Port Community System (PCS)** or any other App protected via Okta, while the OP ensures identity and role verification using vLEI credentials.

 ---